jdepew88/install_traefik_compose/README.md

 This repository contains a script and configuration files to automate the installation and setup of Traefik 2.6, following IBRACORP's tutorial.
 The scripts will configure Traefik to use Cloudflare as the DNS provider for external services.
 Follow the steps below to configure and run the automation scripts.
 Link:  https://docs.ibracorp.io/traefik/master/docker-compose

+## Explanation

+### Purpose

+The purpose of this repository is to automate the setup and management of Traefik for external services, using Cloudflare as the DNS provider.
+This helps in installing traefik per the instructions provided by YouTuber IBRACORP using docker compose.
+Link to IBRACORP's instructions for Traefik 2.6 using Docker Compse.  https://docs.ibracorp.io/traefik/master/docker-compose

+### How It Works

+- The `setup_traefik_docker_compose.sh` script prepares the host environment, sets up Traefik, and has the configuration files prepated from traefik to work with Cloudflare.

 ## Prerequisites

 - Docker and Docker Compose installed